Legal Documents for Dead Person

-Life and death are both like two sides of a coin.
-One who has got life will die one day and this is the rule of the earth.
 There are various legal formalities to be carried out after the death of an individual or person.
-The legal heir or legal representative must carry out the legal formalities after the death of the person.
+The legal heir or legal representative must carry out the legal formalities after the death of the person and obtain the necessary legal documents for dead person.
+A property lawyer can guide you to obtain such documents as follows:

 It is compulsory to register every death under the law and as per the Registration of Birth and Death Act, 1969.
 This Act also helps in keeping the records of death.
 The government has a good system to register the death of the deceased.
 The government has laid down different registrar offices to register the death of the deceased.
 And it is the duty and responsibility of the legal heirs and legal representatives to register the death of the person dead in India.